gouravgodla/AI-Website-Recommendation-Project/README.md

 # MyFirstWebsite
-This  website tell you best  AI website Available On Internet
+This  website tells you the best  AI website Available On the Internet